Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Experiments

 \textbf{Comparison with WDA models}.
-Firstly, as shown in Table \ref{tab:1}, using 15\% point labels as weak labels for training resulted in significant performance improvements for the WDA-Net, Prompt-DAS, and Prefer-DAS (UPO) models, particularly regarding instance-level AJI and PQ measures.
-Secondly, our Prefer-DAS (SLPO), which employs 15\% sparse local preferences alongside 15\% training point labels, outperforms all UDA and WDA methods that utilize 15\% training point labels.
-Notably, our Prefer-DAS (SLPO) achieves impressive performance gains across all four tasks when compared to the WDA-Net and our Prompt-DAS, especially in terms of instance-level AJI and PQ measures.
-Even our Prefer-DAS (UPO), which relies solely on unsupervised preference learning, surpasses WDA-Net by substantial margins of 3.7\%, 2.5\%, 10.0\%, and 3.1\% in AJI for the four tasks, respectively.
-By using SLPO instead of UPO, Prefer-DAS (SLPO) demonstrates performance improvements of 1.1\%, 2.7\%, 1.2\%, and 11.8\% in AJI.
-Finally, using full local preferences, Prefer-DAS (LPO) obtains the best performance, showing significant performance improvements of 5.2\%, 6.0\%, 12.7\%, and 19.1\% in AJI over the WDA-Net.
-These results highlight the effectiveness of the proposed unsupervised preference learning and (sparse) local preference learning methodologies.
+Firstly, as shown in Table \ref{tab:1}, using additional 15\% point prompts as weak labels for training results in significant performance improvements for the WDA-Net, Prompt-DAS, and Prefer-DAS (UPO) models, particularly regarding instance-level AJI and PQ measures.
+Secondly, our Prefer-DAS (UPO), which employs self-learned preferences, outperforms all UDA methods, as well as the WDA methods that utilize the same point labels.
+Specifically, our Prefer-DAS (UPO) surpasses WDA-Net (15\%) by substantial margins of 3.7\%, 2.5\%, 10.0\%, and 3.1\% in AJI for the four tasks, respectively.
+Thirdly, using the proposed local preferences, Prefer-DAS (LPO) obtains the best performance, showing significant performance improvements of 5.2\%, 6.0\%, 12.7\%, and 19.1\% in AJI over the WDA-Net.
+Our Prefer-DAS (LPO) also outperforms the proposed Prefer-DAS (UPO) by 1.5\%, 2.5\%, 2.7\%, and 16.0\% in AJI.
+These results highlight the effectiveness of the proposed unsupervised preference learning and local preference learning methodologies.

-Finally, with testing prompts, our Prefer-DAS+ models can further obtain substantial performance improvements, and our Prefer-DAS(LPO)+ demonstrates the best performance among all the methods in comparison on all four tasks.
-Notably, in the interactive segmentation mode, our Prefer-DAS(LPO)+ even outperforms the supervised model on three of the four tasks, demonstrating the effectiveness of our method.
+In the interactive mode, our models can further obtain substantial performance improvements, and our Prefer-DAS (LPO)+ takes the best performance among all methods in comparison on all four tasks.
+Notably, our Prefer-DAS (LPO)+ even outperforms the supervised model on three of the four tasks, demonstrating the effectiveness of our method.